Connecting people, land & water across 31 states.

 Only by working together—coordinated, focused and for the long term—will we make meaningful progress to raise the grades for America’s Watershed, for our future, and for our children’s future.

-Our heartland rivers comprise the Mississippi River Watershed – America’s Watershed – a vital river system that provides drinking water, recreation, habitat, and serves as an economic engine for America.
+Our heartland rivers comprise America’s Watershed – a vital river system that provides drinking water for over 20 million Americans across 31 states, navigation of goods and products, supports key industries across the country and is an economic engine for America.

 The Mississippi River Watershed Report Card grades the state of the watershed, identifying critical areas for improvement and many opportunities to improve our economy and secure our water supplies.